 Historically, our primary sources of cash have included receipts of premiums, services revenue, and investment and other income, as well as proceeds from the sale or maturity of our investment securities, borrowings, and proceeds from sales of businesses.
 Our primary uses of cash historically have included disbursements for claims payments, operating costs, interest on borrowings, taxes, purchases of investment securities, acquisitions, capital expenditures, repayments on borrowings, dividends, and share repurchases.
 Because premiums generally are collected in advance of claim payments by a period of up to several months, our business normally should produce positive cash flows during periods of increasing premiums and enrollment.
 Conversely, cash flows would be negatively impacted during periods of decreasing premiums and enrollment.
 From period to period, our cash flows may also be affected by the timing of working capital items including premiums receivable, benefits payable, and other receivables and payables.
 Our cash flows are impacted by the timing of payments to and receipts from CMS associated with Medicare Part D subsidies for which we do not assume risk.
-The use of operating cash flows may be limited by regulatory requirements of state departments of insurance (or comparable state regulators) which require, among other items, that our regulated subsidiaries maintain minimum levels of capital and seek approval before paying dividends from the subsidiaries to the parent.
-Our use of operating cash flows derived from our non-insurance subsidiaries, such as in our Healthcare Services segment, is generally not restricted by state departments of insurance (or comparable state regulators).
+The use of cash flows may be limited by regulatory requirements of state departments of insurance (or comparable state regulators) which require, among other items, that our regulated subsidiaries maintain minimum levels of capital and seek approval before paying dividends from the subsidiaries to the parent.
+Our use of cash flows derived from our non-insurance subsidiaries, such as in our Healthcare Services segment, is generally not restricted by state departments of insurance (or comparable state regulators).

-The effect of the commercial risk adjustment, risk corridor, and reinsurance provisions of the Health Care Reform Law impact the timing of our operating cash flows, as we build receivables for each coverage year that are expected to be collected in subsequent coverage years.
-During 2016, net collections under the 3Rs associated with prior coverage years were \$383 million.
-We expect to collect the remaining \$54 million of reinsurance recoverables related to prior coverage years in 2017.
-On November 10, 2016, the U.S. Court of Federal Claims ruled in favor of the government in one of a series of cases filed by insurers, unrelated to us, against HHS to collect risk corridor payments, rejecting all of the insurer's statutory, contract and Constitutional claims for payment.
-On November 18, 2016, HHS issued a memorandum indicating a significant funding shortfall for the 2015 coverage year, the second consecutive year of significant shortfalls.
-Given the successful challenge of the risk corridor provisions in court, Congressional inquiries into the funding of the risk corridor program, and significant funding shortfalls under the first two years of the program, during the fourth quarter of 2016 we wrote-off \$583 million in risk corridor receivables outstanding as of September 30, 2016, including \$415 million associated with the 2014 and 2015 coverage years.
-From inception of the risk corridor program through December 31, 2016, we collected approximately \$36 million from CMS for risk corridor receivables associated with the 2014 coverage year funded by HHS in accordance with previous guidance, utilizing funds HHS collected from us and other carriers under the 2014 and 2015 risk corridor program.
-The remaining net receivable balance associated with the 3Rs was approximately \$456 million at December 31, 2016, including the \$54 million related to the 2015 coverage year, as compared to \$982 million at December 31, 2015.
-Any amounts receivable or payable associated with these risk limiting programs may have an impact on subsidiary liquidity, with any temporary shortfalls funded by the parent company.
+The effect of the commercial risk adjustment, risk corridor, and reinsurance provisions of the Health Care Reform Law have impacted the timing of our operating cash flows, as we build receivables for each coverage year that are expected to be collected in subsequent coverage years.
+Net collections under the 3Rs associated with prior coverage years were \$440 million in 2017 as compared to \$383 million in 2016.
+As more fully described in Note 7 to the consolidated financial statements included in Item 8. - Financial Statements and Supplementary Data, we wrote off \$583 million in risk corridor receivables outstanding as of September 30, 2016, including \$415 million associated with the 2014 and 2015 coverage years.
+From inception of the risk corridor program through December 31, 2017, we collected approximately \$39 million from CMS for risk corridor receivables associated with the 2014 coverage year funded by HHS in accordance with previous guidance, utilizing funds HHS collected from us and other carriers under the 2014 and 2015 risk corridor program.
+On November 2, 2017, we filed suit against the United States of America in the United States Court of Federal Claims, on behalf of our health plans seeking recovery from the federal government of approximately \$611 million in payments under the risk corridor premium stabilization program established under the Health Care Reform Law, for years 2014, 2015 and 2016.
+The remaining net receivable balance associated with the 3Rs was approximately \$31 million at December 31, 2017, including the \$44 million reinsurance receivable related to the 2016 coverage year, as compared to \$456 million at December 31, 2016.
+The remaining net receivable balance is primarily related to our Individual Commercial medical business which we have exited January 1, 2018.

-For additional information on our liquidity risk, please refer to Item 1A. - Risk Factors in this 2016 Form 10-K.
+For additional information on our liquidity risk, please refer to Item 1A. - Risk Factors in this 2017 Form 10-K.

-Cash and cash equivalents increased to \$3.9 billion at December 31, 2016 from \$2.6 billion at December 31, 2015.
-The change in cash and cash equivalents for the years ended December 31, 2016, 2015 and 2014 is summarized as follows:
+Cash and cash equivalents increased to \$4.0 billion at December 31, 2017 from \$3.9 billion at December 31, 2016.
+The change in cash and cash equivalents for the years ended December 31, 2017, 2016 and 2015 is summarized as follows: